Ingrid Lewis-Martin: Chief Advisor to the Mayor

 Lewis-Martin (far-right) appears with Mayor Eric Adams (center-left) and Police Commissioner Edward Caban (center background) for the pilot of a weapons detector program on the subway in 2024.

-Lewis-Martin has served as chief advisor to Adams since 2022.
+In 2022, Lewis-Martin began to serve as chief advisor to Adams.
 Her starting salary was more than $250,000.

 In 2023, she was charged with a $1,000 fine for abusing her position to financially benefit an aide who owed her money.

 Lewis-Martin abruptly resigned from the position on December 15, 2024.

 Investigations and indictments

 On September 27, 2024, in the midst of the investigations into the Eric Adams administration, federal investigators searched Lewis-Martin's home, then seized her phones and served her with a grand jury subpoena on arrival at JFK Airport.
 Lewis-Martin was returning from a vacation in Japan alongside Jesse Hamilton and Adam Clayton Powell IV.
-A search warrant published by the Manhattan District Attorney's office stated that they were investigating five charges, including: bribery, falsifying business records, offering a false instrument for filing, and money laundering.
+A search warrant published by the Manhattan District Attorney's office stated that they were investigating 5 charges, including: bribery, falsifying business records, offering a false instrument for filing, and money laundering.

 On December 15, 2024, Lewis-Martin announced her abrupt resignation reportedly due to a forthcoming indictment after prosecutors from the Manhattan District Attorney's office presented evidence of misconduct to a grand jury.
 Lewis-Martin's lawyer Arthur Aidala said the expected criminal charges related to alleged improper gifts, he characterized the case as politically motivated and she claimed she was being falsely accused.

 On December 19, 2024, indictments against Lewis-Martin and her son were announced.
 She was indicted for a second time on August 21, 2025 on four separate counts.

+In January 2026, prosecutors charged Lewis-Martin on some counts of accepting bribes of diamond earrings and more gifts from 2 developers in exchange for eliminating requirements to pass inspections before proceeding to construct the buildings.